romeomallavo/SIEM-LAB/README.md

 2. Create more dashboards and alerts to robustly monitor security events.
 3. Document your setup and experiments for use in job interviews.

+### Skills and Technologies

+- **SIEM Deployment and Configuration**: Gained hands-on experience in deploying and configuring Elastic SIEM, including setting up Elastic Cloud instances, integrating Elastic Defend, and installing Elastic Agents on endpoints to monitor and collect security telemetry.

+- **Security Event Analysis and Visualization**: Developed skills in generating, analyzing, and visualizing security events using tools like Kibana.
+Created dashboards and visualizations to monitor network activity, detect anomalies, and investigate potential security incidents effectively.

+- **Alert Management and Incident Response**: Learned to create and manage custom security alerts within the SIEM environment.
+Configured automated actions, such as email notifications, to promptly respond to detected threats, enhancing the ability to manage and mitigate security incidents in a SOC environment.

 ## References

 - [Elastic Cloud](https://www.elastic.co/cloud/)